maximus-brown/maximus-brown.github.io/_posts/2019-04-07-Deborah-Berry-Photography.md

 ![](/images/posts/deborah_photography/DSC_5657-1-1WM.jpg)

 After researching this type of photography for the competition she decided to give it a try.
+The women in her local photography club ended up winning the competetiion.

-Here's an image of her humble beginning of her first set up.
+Here's a picture of her humble beginning of her first set up.

 ![](/images/posts/deborah_photography/Screenshot_20211208-123255_2.png)

-Imagine all the complexities involved to capture a water splashes that looks as clean and beautiful as this in roughly 10,000th of a second.
+Imagine all the complexities involved to capture a still water splash that looks as clean and beautiful as this in roughly 10,000th of a second.

 ![](/images/posts/deborah_photography/marketing2WM.jpg)

-Oh, and before I forget...the women in her local photography club ended up winning the competetiion.
-Aft
+Oh, and before I forget...t